 “The poisoned fruit curse.
 You know it’s a vengeance curse where every person I wronged will haunt me because I took something that doesn’t belong to me.”

-“Look…hey what’s your name?
+Through gritted teeth I said, “look…hey what’s your name?
 You’ve got me so irritated that I completely forgot my manners.”

 “I’m sorry, I shouldn’t have laughed but you were so earnest in describing that bogus curse.
 I couldn’t help myself.
 To answer your question, my name is Raven.”